PLAN: Variance-Aware Private Mean Estimation: Examples of well-concentrated distributions

 \begin{lemma} Let $p = 2$ and fix $\vectorize{\mu} \in \mathbf{R}^d$ and $\Sigma \in \mathbf{R}^{d \times d}$.
 The multivariate normal distribution $\mathcal{N}\left(\vectorize{\mu}, \Sigma\right)$ is ($\vectorize{\sigma}$, 2)-well concentrated. \end{lemma}

 Before presenting the proof, we remark that the independent case with diagonal covariance matrix $\Sigma$ can easily be handled by Chernoff-type bounds.
 Furthermore, Lemma~\ref{lemma:example:well:concentrated} holds for $\mathcal{N}\left(\vectorize{\mu}, \Sigma\right)$ for diagonal covariance matrix.
-In the lemma, we handle the general case of (non)-diagonal covariance matrices, thus allowing for dependence among the variables.
+In the lemma, we handle the general case of (non-)diagonal covariance matrices, allowing for dependence among the coordinates.